-- When starting up for the first time, the FFTWisdom routine will run as usual. - If you are prompted to install the .Net 1 Framework5, do so.
-PowerSDR requires the .Net 1 Framework to run. - At this stage it is prudent to not use an existing database, but to start with a clean install. - Make the various selections according to your hardware setup.
-If you are using Ozy for control, do NOT select the USB Adapter and from the sound card list select either the sound card that you will be using, or if you will use Janus, select any sound card that you have on your system. - Before clicking the Standby button in PowerSDR, follow the directions explained below.
+- When starting up for the first time, the FFTWisdom routine will run as usual. - If you are prompted to install the .Net 1 Framework4, do so.
+PowerSDR requires the .Net 1 Framework to run. - At this stage it is prudent not to use an existing database, but to start with a clean install. - Make the various selections according to your hardware setup.
+If you are using Ozy for control, do NOT also select the USB Adapter. - Before clicking the Start button in PowerSDR, follow the directions below.